lisosoma/ML-for-demographic-inference/README.md

 ## Methods

-To implement the pipeline was used [Dadi package](https://dadi.readthedocs.io/en/latest/api/dadi/), in which there are methods that allow generating an allele-frequency spectrum according to the parameters of demographic history and counting the likelihood.
+To implement the pipeline was used Dadi package, in which there are methods that allow generating an allele-frequency spectrum according to the parameters of demographic history and counting the likelihood.
 Selected [demographic history model](https://github.com/noscode/demographic_inference_data/tree/master/2_DivMig_5_Sim).
-[Machine learning model](https://scikit-learn.org/stable/modules/generated/sklearn.ensemble.RandomForestRegressor.html#sklearn.ensemble.RandomForestRegressor)
+As a machine learning model, a random forest was taken as the simplest model.
 ## Results

 ### 1. Predicted vs true (independent parameters)